How can we figure out how dinosaurs walked, ran, fed, etc?

 Let's consider the issue of dinosaur locomotion.
 Dinosaurs are essentially striders: their hindlimbs were restricted to antero-posterior movement.

-We can also apply principles of functional morphology to understanding how dinosaurs operated: that is, work out the function of organisms by the shapes and structures of their body parts.
+We can apply principles of functional morphology to understanding how dinosaurs operated: that is, work out the function of organisms by the shapes and structures of their body parts.

 For instance, we recognize from their parasagittal limbs and digitigrade feet that dinosaurs were striders: they walked one foot directly in front of the other rather than with splayed limbs.
 Study of modern striders (mammals and birds) show a continuum from cursorial (running specialists) to graviportal (support specialist) forms.
 Cursorial animals tend to have: